Cardiac Catheterization

 Angiogram

-A catheter is inserted into a blood vessel and contrast dye is injected to create images.
-This may be performed on the coronary arteries or on other blood vessels that supply the brain, abdomen, kidneys, or extremities.
+After a catheter is inserted, contrast dye is injected to create images of the blood vessels that supply the heart, brain, abdomen, kidneys, or extremities.
 An angiogram may be performed to diagnose congenital heart defects.

 Heart Tissue Biopsy

-A biopsy, or sample, of heart tissue may be taken during cardiac catheterization or a separate procedure and analyzed in the lab for signs of diseases that can cause heart failure, including cardiomyopathy (thickening of the heart muscle) and myocarditis (inflammation of the heart).
-A biopsy may also be used to look for signs of rejection in a transplanted heart.
+A tiny sample of heart tissue is removed and analyzed in a lab for signs of diseases that can cause heart failure, including cardiomyopathy (thickening of the heart muscle) and myocarditis (inflammation of the heart).
+A biopsy may also help identify early signs of rejection in a transplanted heart.

 Best Heart Hospital in North Carolina